XLabCU/jupyterlab-desktop-pkm/README.md

 ## Future?

-Jun 3, 2025: Everything I need, I think.
+Jun 3, 2025: Everything we need, we think.